nhsconnect/FHIR-END-OF-LIFE-API/pages/explore/api_eol_entity_patient.md

 Communication: There is an exisiting extension under the Care Connect Patient profile which covers the Communication capturing requirements. the profile can be viewed here:
 <a href="https://fhir.hl7.org.uk/STU3/StructureDefinition/Extension-CareConnect-NHSCommunication-1">NHS communication preferences</a>

 Contacts: There is an exisiting element under the Care Connect Patient profile named Patient.contact which can be used to record End of Life contacts.

+Lasting Power of Attorney: There is an exisiting element under the Care Connect Patient profile named Patient.contact which can be used to record End of Life LPA.

 <div markdown="span" class="alert alert-success" role="alert">
 GET [baseUrl]/Patient/[id]</div>